heyjuvi/shady/README.md

 # Donate

-We'd also like to point you to our [Patreon](https://www.patreon.com/shadygl), which is mostly intended to finane some infrastructure like the domain and the server.
+We'd also like to point you to our [Patreon](https://www.patreon.com/shadygl), which is mostly intended to finance some infrastructure like the domain and the server.